weaveworks/weave-gitops-docs/versioned_docs/version-0.3.0/aws-marketplace.md

 # AWS Marketplace

-Weave GitOps is also available via AWS Marketplace.
+Weave GitOps is also available via the AWS Marketplace.

 # Deploy Weave GitOps Core on an EKS Cluster via Helm